St George Park, Bristol

-St George Park is a park on the eastern edge of the inner city in Bristol, England, in St George.
+St George Park, sometimes presented as St George's Park, is a park on the eastern edge of the inner city in Bristol, England, in St George.
 Built on land that was originally The Fire Engine Farm, the park had many architectural features.
 All that remains of these is three of the original gate pillars at the main Church Road entrance.
 Many old photographs of the park show that it was a popular area in Edwardian times.
 The St George Library is situated on the edge the park, on Church Road.

 Facilities

 There is a banjo shaped lake fed by a natural stream.
 It has an island, which serves as the nesting place of swans, ducks and moorhens.
 Until the mid-1980s, this lake was used for boating, with two separate areas: one for rowing boats and canoes, and the other for small paddle boats, both being available for hire.
 The lake has since been drained and unsilted, and the boats removed.
-Now it is used mainly for fishing, and by model boat enthusiasts.
+Fishing is no longer permitted.
+This lake is still used by model boat enthusiasts.